What is TOGAF? TOGAF: The Open Group Architecture Framework

 What Kind of Architecture Does TOGAF Deal With?

-There are four architecture domains that are commonly accepted as subsets of an overall enterprise architecture: business, data, application, and technology.
+Four architecture domains are commonly accepted as subsets of an overall enterprise architecture: business, data, application, and technology.
 TOGAF is designed to support all four of these domains.

-Application Architecture provides a blueprint for the individual application systems to be deployed.
-This blueprint also accounts for their interactions and relationships with the core business processes of the organization.
+- Application Architecture provides a blueprint for the individual application systems to be deployed.
+This blueprint also accounts for their interactions and relationships with the organization’s core business processes.

-Technology Architecture is another architecture that TOGAF deals with.
-It encompasses the logical software and hardware capabilities required to support the deployment of business, data, and application services.
+- Technology Architecture is another architecture that TOGAF deals with.
+It encompasses the logical software and hardware capabilities required to support business, data, and application services deployment.
 This includes IT infrastructure, middleware, networks, communications, processing, standards etc.

-TOGAF can help organizations build an architecture that is scalable, reliable, and secure.
-It encompasses all aspects of an organization’s information technology environment, from strategic planning down to detailed design and implementation.
+TOGAF can help organizations build scalable, reliable, and secure architectures.
+It encompasses all aspects of an organization’s information technology environment, from strategic planning to detailed design and implementation.

 About the TOGAF Standard, Version 9.2

-The TOGAF 9.2 standard is the latest version of the Open Group Architecture Framework (TOGAF).
+The TOGAF 9.2 standard is the latest Open Group Architecture Framework (TOGAF) version.
 It provides an unambiguous and authoritative description of how to build an enterprise architecture that meets the needs of business and IT stakeholders.

-Key enhancements made in this version include updates to the Business Architecture and the Content Metamodel making it easier to use and maintain the TOGAF framework.
+Key enhancements in this version include updates to the Business Architecture and the Content Metamodel, which makes it easier to use and maintain the TOGAF framework.

 TOGAF Standard, Version 9.2, however, does retain the following main features and structure of Version 9.1: